 Our faculty and administration are highly motivated to educate the students for future jobs.
 Starting in January 2018 we have an English-only policy for the school and faculty.
 Teachers live on campus and can often be seen nights and weekends in the faculty room with students or preparing their lesson plans.

-Theogene Hategekimana ETSK Dean of Studies (Based on Interview)
+Theogene Hategekimana ETSK School Manager (Based on Interview)

-“Theogene is 36 years old and a genocide survivor.
-He is one our most determined teachers and strives hard to work with the teachers of the school as a team.
+“Theogene is 39 years old and a genocide survivor.
+He works hard with the teachers of the school as a team.
 He knows how to solve problems and his great desire is to provide a high quality of education, especially for poor children.
 He loves seeing all the success that the school is having, along with a very well-known name, based on the success of the students.
 And he is proud that the government chooses ETSK teachers to grade the national exams for Rwanda.
 He is particularly excited about all the new technology that the school has recently installed.

 Cyprien NSAIMANA Teacher computer science (In his own words)